Identify | Disrupt |

 Human-sourced information about individuals suspected of cybercriminal activity.

-Details on cyber-enabled criminal networks — ransomware operations, BEC schemes, scam centres, and trafficking-linked cyber operations.
+Details on cyber-enabled criminal networks — ransomware operations, BEC schemes, scam centers, and trafficking-linked cyber operations.

 Technical indicators of compromise (IOCs) linked to identified threat actors.